alronz/b2c-database-selection/Redis/Basic Features/commands.md

 (integer) 1
 ````

-SDIFF,SDIFFSTORE,SINTER,SINTERSTORE,SUNION,SUNIONSTORE are very important commands that can be executed on sets to do useful operations on differnt sets which will be covered on details when discussing data modeling [later](link to linking models section).
+"SDIFF,SDIFFSTORE,SINTER,SINTERSTORE,SUNION,SUNIONSTORE" are very important commands that can be executed on the sets to do group or filter the data inside different sets which will be covered on more details when discussing grouping and filtering data [later](../Search Data/filtering and grouping.md).

-* #### Commands on Sorted Sets
+#### Commands on Sorted Sets

-ZADD is used like normal sets to add an element or elements to the sorted list but we can also provide a score for them.
+"ZADD" is used like normal sets to add an element or elements to the sorted list but we should also provide a score for each element.

 ````
 redis> ZADD myzset 2 "two" 3 "three"
 (integer) 2
 ````

-ZCARD can be used to get the number of elements inside the sorted set but ZCOUNT can get the number of elements with score between a certain range.
+"ZCARD" can be used to get the number of elements inside the sorted set but "ZCOUNT" get the number of elements with score between a certain range.

 ````
 redis> ZADD myzset 1 "one"